Operation Linda Nchi

-Operation Linda Nchi (Linda Nchi; "Protect the Country") had the Kenya Defence Forces enter southern Somalia beginning in 2011.
+Operation Linda Nchi (Linda Nchi; "Protect the Country") was the Kenya Defence Forces' invasion of southern Somalia beginning in 2011.
 The Kenyan government declared the operation completed in March 2012, but its forces then joined AMISOM in Somalia.

-Academic observers and the International Crisis Group said the operation was a Kenyan intervention.
-Ostensibly the Kenyan government aimed to create a buffer zone between Al-Shabaab and instability in southern Somalia, and the Kenyan homeland.
-However, at a deeper level, the Kenyans desired "to be seen as a reliable partner in the U.S.-led ‘global war on terrorism’, there were institutional interests within the KDF, and key political elites within the Kenyan government, notably Minister for Internal Security George Saitoti, the Defence Minister Yusuf Haji and several senior security chiefs, advocated for intervention to advance their own economic and political interests."
+The Kenyan government aimed to create a buffer zone between Al-Shabaab and instability in southern Somalia, and the Kenyan homeland.
+However, at a deeper level, the Kenyans desired "to be seen as a reliable partner in the U.S.-led 'global war on terrorism', there were institutional interests within the KDF, and key political elites within the Kenyan government, notably Minister for Internal Security George Saitoti, the Defence Minister Yusuf Haji and several senior security chiefs, advocated for intervention to advance their own economic and political interests."

+Background

+During the Ethiopian invasion of Somalia aimed at toppling the Islamic Courts Union administration, Kenyan troops assisted the Ethiopians and allied Somali forces in capturing the retreating Somali Islamists.
+Al-Shabaab viewed the Kenyan government with hostility ever since.
+During the early 2007 fighting between the Somali Islamists and the Ethiopians, Kenyan Defense Force (KDF) were reported to have crossed the border by local residents in southern Somalia.